BwithE/postshell/README.md

 ```

 2. Generate a Client script that creates a directory called "tools" with the scripts
     - This server also allows GET requests from "tools"
+    - You can also store other tools needed (ex: winpeas, linpeas, sharphound, etc)
 ```
 postshell> payload
 payload> options